open-dxp/admin-ui-classic-bundle/README.md

 > A community-driven fork based on Pimcore Community Edition (GPLv3), created to keep Open Source open!
 > Original credits: [Pimcore GmbH](https://www.pimcore.com)

-OpenDXP Admin Classic Bundle is an independent, community-maintained fork of Pimcore Admin Classic Bundle.
+OpenDXP Admin Bundle is an independent, community-maintained fork of Pimcore Admin Classic Bundle.
 It is not affiliated with or endorsed by Pimcore GmbH.

 ***